Programs at a Glance

 The Department of Music offers a 64-credit major in music leading to the BS degree.
-The undergraduate program offers a general program of study with emphasis on theory, musicianship, history, and performance within a liberal arts college curriculum.
+The undergraduate program offers a general program of study with emphasis on theory (18 credits), musicianship (4 credits), history (15 credits), and performance (12 credits) within a liberal arts college curriculum.
+Students also choose 12 credits of Music electives and complete their program with a 3-credit senior project (such as senior recital, composition project, or research paper).
 Graduates of the music program will be prepared for further study in all avenues of music.
 Successful graduates have gone on to careers in education, journalism, performance, and music technology.
 Acceptance and placement in theory, musicianship, and performance courses will be by exams and interviews administered by appropriate faculty.

 A 12-credit minor and an 18-credit enhanced minor in music are also offered, requiring any undergraduate music courses except MSH 114, MSH 115, and MSH 245.
 For further information, please consult with the Music Department.